-The District earned \$51,544,738 in the governmental funds reflected above in fiscal 2020, a decrease of \$416,687 (0.8 percent) from the prior year, largely caused by declining enrollment.
-Total revenue per ADM served increased by \$497 (3.3 percent) per student, with declining enrollment.
-The increase in the basic formula allowance, as discussed earlier and improved special education funding, along with additional revenues for safe schools, contributed to the change in General Fund sources.
-Significant programing changes with the COVID-19 pandemic contributed to the adjustment in the Food Service Special Revenue Fund.
-The pandemic required a decrease in program participation resulting in a reduction in other local revenues in the Community Service Special Revenue Fund.
-A one-time inflow in other sources contributed to the increase in the Debt Service Fund.
+The District earned \$49,863,443 in the governmental funds reflected above in fiscal 2021, a decrease of \$1,681,295 (3.3 percent) from the prior year, largely caused by declining enrollment.
+Total revenue per ADM served increased by \$519 (3.4 percent) per student, with declining enrollment.
+The increase in the basic formula allowance, as discussed earlier, improved special education funding, along with additional property taxes with an increase in the approved levy, contributed to the change in General Fund sources.
+Federal sources in the General Fund also increased with coronavirus relief and education stabilization funds recognized for COVID-19 pandemic-related spending.
+Significant programing changes and increased federal funding with the COVID-19 pandemic contributed to the change in the Food Service Special Revenue Fund.
+The pandemic also limited program participation, resulting in a reduction in other local revenues in the Community Service Special Revenue Fund.
+Debt Service Fund revenue per capita was down in the current year with a one-time inflow in other sources in the prior year.